Bluebear1701/myreadme/README.md

 - [Questions](#questions)

 ## Installation
-sldjf;asjefa;swjf
+clone from github repo and npm install the answer prompts run node index

 ## Usage
-undefined
+It will help Developers generate a Readme for their projects.

 ## Contributions
-lasflasjdlf
+Make a Fork and a Pull request

 ## Test
-lwsjldfjalsjf
+No test at this time

 ## Questions
 undefined
-If you have any questions you can [email](mailto:jalsdjflsjdf) me.
+If you have any questions you can [email](mailto:monkey1701@hotmail.com) me.
 </br>
-Checkout my Github at [ja;wsldjflsdjf](https://github.com/ja;wsldjflsdjf)
+Checkout my Github at [Bluebear1701](https://github.com/Bluebear1701)

 ## License
-This application is licensed by [Apache-2.0](https://opensource.org/licenses/Apache-2.0)
+This application is licensed by [MIT](https://opensource.org/licenses/MIT)